Salgat/BigObjectSerializer/README.md

 # BigObjectSerializer

 This library attempts to provide a serializer that can handle very large objects efficiently.
 This includes objects that take up well over 1GB+ in memory.
-As of now the NewtonSoft JSON.NET serializer typically performs 25% faster while having a file size a roughly double compared to BigObjectSerializer.
+As of now the NewtonSoft JSON.NET serializer typically performs 25% faster while having a file size of roughly double compared to BigObjectSerializer.
 This is still an early work in progress, with the end goal of matching NewtonSoft's serialization speed.

 ## Comparisons